tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * A key strategy for reducing the cost of inference is model compression
 * The basic idea of model compression is to replace the original, expensive model with a smaller model that requires less memory and runtime to store and evaluate
 * Model compression is applicable when the size of the original model is driven primarily by a need to prevent overfitting
-* We can generate a training set containing infinitely many examples, simply by applying f to randomly sampled points $\boldsymbol{x}$
+* We can generate a training set containing infinitely many examples, simply by applying f to randomly sampled points $\vector{x}$
-* We train the new, smaller, model to match $f(boldsymbol{x})$ on these points.
-In order to most efficiently use the capacity of the new, small model, it is best to sample the new $\boldsymbol{x}$ points from a distribution resembling the actual test inputs that will be supplied to the model later
+* We train the new, smaller, model to match $f(\vector{x})$ on these points.
+In order to most efficiently use the capacity of the new, small model, it is best to sample the new $\vector{x}$ points from a distribution resembling the actual test inputs that will be supplied to the model later

 #### 12.1.5 Dynamic Structure
 * One strategy for accelerating data processing systems in general is to build systems that have dynamic structure in the graph describing the computation needed to be process an input